 The Royal Commission into Aged Care Quality and Safety (RCACQS) hands down its report on Friday (26 February 2021).
 Counsel Assisting the Royal Commission into Aged Care Quality and Safety (RCACQS) provided 124 recommendations for consideration by Commissioners Briggs and Pagone in October.

 What we are about to learn are the differences in recommendations between Counsel Assisting and the Final Report, what this means for providers, how practical it will be to implement them and how much it will cost the government to implement all the recommendations.

 There are 20 recommendations from Counsel Assisting that have a direct impact on workforce, ranging from increased minimum staffing levels, new categories of support, assignment of care managers for people receiving care and re-profiling of all aged care occupations to assess skills and structures required under a new model of care.
 Some of these recommendations have implementation dates as early as the end of this year.
 Most are recommended for mid-2022.
 The speed at which the Government and aged care sector must respond is tremendous.

 All of these will have a direct impact on the level of funding the government will be required to find to deliver the outcomes the community and providers are seeking.

-Join our next webinar where we explore the business impact of the final report through an analysis of the impacts of the Counsel Assisting’s recommendations and the final report from Commissioners Briggs and Pagone.
+Watch our webinar where we explore the business impact of the final report through an analysis of the impacts of the Counsel Assisting’s recommendations and the final report from Commissioners Briggs and Pagone.